Instability of supersymmetric black holes via quantum phase transitions: Discussion

 \subsection{Compact horizon}

 In this case, the geometries are asymptotically locally AdS.
 The locally hyperbolic horizon is compactified to a surface of genus $g$ with volume $\sigma_{-1}$.
 This asymptotic geometry has no Killing spinors at all, so the electrically charged, hyperbolic Reissner-Nordstr\"{o}m black hole with non-compact horizon is not connected with any representation of a supersymmetry algebra.
 The hairy supersymmetric black hole still has Killing spinors when the horizon is compact.
 Therefore, the configuration that saturates the BPS bound can be more energetic than other geometries, with same charges and boundary conditions, which can not be seen as excited states over a BPS ground state.
+The comparison between the two class of solutions (hairy BPS and extremal RN) in the canonical ensemble pointed out a thermodynamic instability of the hairy supersymmetric black hole for a certain range of parameters.
+We still do not know if this would also imply a specific dynamical instability of the solution, but we expect the more favourable Reissner-Nordström configuration as the final state of a thermodynamic phase transition for $\nu>\nu^{\ast}$.
 We are not aware of any observation in the literature in which this instability of the supersymmetric states has been reported before.
 We also believe that the analysis performed here claims for a deeper understanding of SUSY algebra in the presence of electromagnetic gaugings, following the lines of \cite{Hristov:2011ye, Hristov:2011qr}.
 It also seems that the electromagnetic gauging plays a role similar to electric and magnetic charges, yielding a new representation of the SUSY algebra.
 The BPS state turns out to be solitonic in this regard.
 We leave the clarification of these issues to a forthcoming work.